 This is the initial public offering of our common stock.
 Prior to this offering, there has been no public market for our common stock.
-The initial public offering price of our common stock is expected to be between \$17.00 and \$19.00 per share.
+The initial public offering price of our common stock is \$15.00 per share.

-We have applied to list our common stock on The NASDAQ Global Market under the symbol "QNST."
+Our common stock has been approved for listing on The NASDAQ Global Select Market under the symbol "QNST."